+'''

 help(str)

+'''

-Usage Returned Value s.capitalize() A copy of string s with the first character capitalized if it is a letter in the alphabet s.count(target) The number of occurrences of substring target in string s s.find(target) The index of the first occurrence of substring target in string s s.lower() A copy of string s converted to lowercase s.replace(old, new) A copy of string s in which every occurrence of substring old, when string s is scanned from left to right, is replaced by substring new s.translate(table) A copy of string s in which characters have been replaced using the mapping described by table s.split(sep) A list of substrings of strings s , obtained using delimiter string sep ; the default delimiter is the blank space s.strip() A copy of string s with leading and trailing blank spaces removed s.upper() A copy of string s converted to uppercase
+Usage Returned Value s.capitalize() A copy of string s with the first character capitalized if it is a letter in the alphabet s.count(target) The number of occurrences of substring target in string s s.find(target) The index of the first occurrence of substring target in string s s.lower() A copy of string s converted to lowercase s.replace(old, new) A copy of string s in which every occurrence of substring old, when string s is scanned from left to right, is replaced by substring new s.translate(table) A copy of string s in which characters have been replaced using the mapping described by table s.split(sep) A list of substrings of strings s, obtained using delimiter string sep; the default delimiter is the blank space s.strip() A copy of string s with leading and trailing blank spaces removed s.upper() A copy of string s converted to uppercase

 Table 4.1 String methods.
+Only some of the commonly

-Only some of the commonly used string methods are shown.
+Unly some of the commonly used string methods are shown.
 Since strings are immutable, none of these methods mutates string s.
 Methods count() and find() return an integer, method split() returns a list, and the remaining methods return a (usually) modified copy of string s.

-Practice Problem Assuming that variable forecast has been assigned string 4.2 'It will be a sunny day today' write Python statements corresponding to these assignments: (a) To variable count, the number of occurrences of string 'day' in string forecast.
+Assuming that variable forecast has been assigned string

+'''

+'It will be a sunny day today'

+'''

+write Python statements corresponding to these assignments:

-- (b) To variable weather, the index where substring 'sunny' starts. - (c) To variable change, a copy of forecast in which every occurrence of substring 'sunny' is replaced by 'cloudy'.
+- (a) To variable count, the number of occurrences of string 'day' in string forecast. - (b) To variable weather, the index where substring 'sunny' starts. - (c) To variable change, a copy of forecast in which every occurrence of substring 'sunny' is replaced by 'cloudy'.